 Dependency property identifier field: AudioStreamIndexProperty

-If you have previously set to an index value, you can set the value back to null.
+If you have previously set to an index value, you can set the value back to Nothing.
 The behavior is that the initial default audio stream value is cached, and that audio stream will resume.

 and AudioStreamCount both specifically refer to a collection of only audio streams.
 This collection is composed locally at run time.
 If you were to examine the actual media, the audio streams might be interleaved with non-audio stream types, but these other streams will not be part of the collection.